osa911/giraffecloud/docs/installation.md

 ### Service installation (Linux only)

-When `--service user|system` is provided on Linux, the installer invokes `giraffecloud service install` and will attempt to restart the systemd unit (`giraffecloud`).
-This is skipped on macOS and Windows.
+When `--service system` is provided on Linux, the installer:

+- Stops any existing `giraffecloud` service (best effort)
+- Installs the binary to `/usr/local/bin`
+- Cleans a broken `/usr/local/bin/giraffecloud` symlink if present
+- Installs/updates the systemd unit with:
+  - `ExecStart=/usr/local/bin/giraffecloud connect`
+  - `Environment=GIRAFFECLOUD_HOME=/home/<user>/.giraffecloud`
+  - `Environment=GIRAFFECLOUD_IS_SERVICE=1`
+- Reloads systemd and restarts the service

 ### Install from a specific release